NHL partners with MGM to share data for sports betting

+As part of the agreement, MGM gains access to proprietary NHL data that could eventually include puck and player tracking information.
+The data will not be exclusive to MGM, and the NHL will not receive a cut of gambling profits.

-NEW YORK (AP) — The NHL announced a multiyear agreement Monday to provide MGM Resorts International with data for use in betting, the second major U.S. professional sports league to strike a deal with the casino giant since the Supreme Court opened the way to expanded gambling last spring.
+NEW YORK — The NHL announced a multiyear agreement Monday to provide MGM Resorts International with data for use in betting, the second major U.S. professional sports league to strike a deal with the casino giant since the Supreme Court opened the way for expanded gambling last spring.

 Las Vegas-based MGM is the league’s first official sports betting partner, just as it is with the NBA and WNBA.
 That deal was reached in July.